 Outline Of Syllabus

 Students will join the module at the start of semester one and will be able to some extent to balance their work for the module across both semesters, with marks being allocated only in semester two.
-Students will complete a minimum of 70 hours of engagement with the organisation hosting the work-related learning spread over at least 10 weeks.
+Students will typically complete 150 hours of work for their host organisation and usually around half this will be at the host organisation itself.
 Different host organisations may require other constraints e.g. number of contact visits made.

 Teaching Rationale And Relationship

 The module combines practical working experience and academic work.
 In the course of the work experience students will practise and develop a range of research skills depending on the exact project they are working on.
-The weekly meetings will allow for progress reports and monitoring, discussion of problems encountered, and directing of student research, all in a professional working manner.
+The small group teaching will cover a range of employability-related material and activities.

 The format of resits will be determined by the Board of Examiners